How does this work?

 If you accept the placement offer, you sign it, scan it and send it back, indicating how you will pay your $300 deposit.

-When the $300 deposit is received, we send you a receipt with the name of your doctor.
+When the $300 deposit is received, we send you an invitation letter/ receipt with additional details, including the name of your doctor.
 Depending on the doctor, a week or so before your start date we may send you a transmittal letter.
 In most cases, you don’t need it.

 When do I get to know the name of my doctor?